dsaikumar/lsit/README.md

-# samples
-for any language or technology
+# Handling the form authentication in java 6 or 7